-Communities and Local Government (CLG) has policy responsibility for general fire safety in all nondomestic premises while the HSE is mainly concerned with process fire precautions.
-This section of the Health & Safety Policy deals with process fire precautions i.e. the special fire precautions required in any workplace in connection with the work process that is being carried out there (including the storage of articles, substances and materials relating to that work process).
+Special fire precautions are required in any workplace in connection with the work process that is being carried out there (including the storage of articles, substances and materials relating to that work process).
 They are to prevent or reduce the likelihood of a fire breaking out and if a fire does occur, to reduce its spread and intensity.

-Fire precautions for offices and premises are dealt with in Section D of this Health & Safety Policy - Office Arrangements.
+Fire precautions for offices and premises are dealt with in Section C of this Health & Safety Policy - Office Arrangements.